FAQs: Frequently Asked Questions DRE Sponsor No. 4295 |

 Is your package really the least expensive?

-Once a quarter we conduct a survey of our competitor’s prices for their 45-hour packages.
-Our last survey was conducted on October 4th, 2024.
-That survey revealed that our standard (undiscounted) price of $44.00 is the lowest price available for any 45-hour package.
+Once a quarter we conduct a survey of our competitors’ prices for their 45-hour packages.
+Our last survey was conducted on November 12th, 2024.
+That survey revealed that our standard (undiscounted) price of $49.00 is the second lowest price available for any 45-hour package — just one dollar less than the lowest priced competitor.
 Our principal competitor, First Tuesday , offers a $44.50 price but that price is for a package which requires the student to be online interacting with the course material for a full 45 hours.
 First Tuesday‘s comparable package is priced at $59.50 (source).

 Is it safe to use my credit card?